-"Potter!" snarled Severus, interrupting the wave of Potter's ego since he had shown Snape his trivial memories.
+"Potter!" snarled Severus, swiftly interrupting Potter's wave of ego that had been rising since the Happy Memory Debacle began.
 "How did the hole get there?"

 "What do you mean?"

 Potter smiled.
-"Have I discovered a method that you haven't perhaps?"
+"Have I discovered a method that you haven't?"

 "No!"
 Snape suddenly realised he was clutching the table with both hands until his fist were white.
-He took a deep breath, before letting go, and walking round the table, gesturing for Potter to stand up.
+He took a deep breath, before letting go, and walking around the desk, gesturing for Potter to stand up.
 They both returned to the middle of the room.
 "Do not resist me.
 At all."